This report covers the 2016 calendar year.

 - AHK Air Hong Kong Limited (AHK) (60% owned)

-Other principal subsidiaries and associates, as outlined on pages 96 to 97 of the Cathay Pacific Group 2014 Annual Report that are not included within the scope of this report, will be considered for inclusion in the future.
+Other principal subsidiaries and associates that are not included within the scope of this report, as outlined on pages 103 to 104 of the Cathay Pacific Group 2016 Annual Report, will be considered for inclusion in the future.

-The operational boundaries for the reporting of greenhouse gas emissions are as follows:
+The operational boundaries for the reporting of GHGs emissions are as follows:

-The reporting period of the GHG data is the twelve-month period of 1 January to 31 December 2014.
+The reporting period of the GHG data is between 1 January and 31 December 2016.
 The year 2009 has been used as the base year for comparing the emissions profile of our flights in line with our 20/20 commitments.
 However, we continue to provide information from 1998 to ensure consistency with our previous reporting.
-Please note there have been changes in organisation and operational boundaries over the years which may impact comparability.
+Please note there have been changes in organisational and operational boundaries over the years which may impact comparability.

 In respect of our GHG emissions from aircraft fuel consumption, our scope includes all flight activities, including testing, training flights, dry lease and wet lease.
 As fuel density varies according to a number of factors, we use the Joint Inspection Group’s3 recommended specific gravity of 0.80 kg/L to calculate the weight of fuel.
 We use the IPCC’s emission factor of 3.154 to determine CO2 emissions from the combustion of aircraft fuel.

-Our scope includes electricity consumption and Towngas production for our operations in Hong Kong covering Cathay Pacific and the subsidiaries.
+Scope 2 emissions include electricity consumption and Towngas production for our operations in Hong Kong covering Cathay Pacific and the subsidiaries.
+Canteens operated by 3rd parties within our buildings are excluded.
 Emission factors used in our scope follow the guidelines published by the EPD of the HK SAR Government in February 2010 and the International Energy Agency (2010).

-For GHGs, other than CO2, others including CH4, N2O, PFCs and SFs are either not applicable or not material to the overall GHG reporting.
+For GHGs, other than CO2, others including CH4, N2O, PFCs and SFs are either not applicable or not material to our overall GHG reporting.

-Towngas is also used in the Cathay Pacific canteen.
-As this is operated by a third party, consistent with the previous year, it is specifically excluded.
+Towngas is used in the Cathay Pacific canteen.
+As this is operated by a third party and to be consistent with previous years, this has been excluded.

 Methodologies used to calculate or measure emissions